xmavrck/Leaf-Classification/README.md

 -The data is provided by kaggle. (ref: https://www.kaggle.com/c/leaf-classification/data)

--train.csv and test.csv contains features of 99 varieties of leaves -Images folder contains the respective images with the id's matching the  image names.
+-train.csv and test.csv contains features of 99 varieties of leaves -Images folder contains the respective images with the id's matching the  image file names.

+# Problem Statement:
+-The taining data is to be trained to by classifier to classify the test data and give the probabilities for each data point of being in a particular class.

 # PROCESS:
 -The given data has various features in a csv file of that of leaves along with the images of the leaves.